Digital Marketing Diversification: The Why & How of Diversifying Your Marketing

 Diversity in digital marketing can be defined in one of several ways:

 • Diversity in the marketing distribution channel.
-Diversify your spend across channels that work for your brand, focused on ROI-first strategies (e.g. Google, YouTube, Facebook, Amazon, LinkedIn, TikTok).
+Diversify your spending across channels that work for your brand, focused on ROI-first strategies (e.g., Google, YouTube, Facebook, Amazon, LinkedIn, TikTok).

 • Diversity in the audience.
 Target a different customer persona with a different message for a tweaked or wholly different product or service.

 • Diversification in geography.
-This is one of the reasons we have diversified among geographic locations of our marketing services.
+This is one of the reasons we have diversified our marketing services among geographic locations.

 diversification risk vs return